-GPs should refer via NHS e-Referral whenever possible.
+GPs must refer via NHS e-Referral to consultant-led clinics.

 Please send only one referral per email - emails with multiple referrals attached will delay the process.

 All urgent referrals for suspected cancer should be made via the two week wait referral pathway.

 Where possible, address all referrals to 'Dear Doctor' and indicate the specialty to which you wish to refer.
 This maximises opportunities to pool referrals and minimises patient waits.
 However, you can refer to named consultants, in accordance with specialist interests or patient preferences.